matthiasrsl/muzhistory/README.md

 # Muzhistory

 This web app retrieves your listening history from the Deezer API and displays it neatly.
-You now have access to your entire listenign history !
+You can browse your entire listening history!
 You can also see the artists, albums and tracks you listened to the most during the past week, month or year.

 **The website is available: [Muzhistory](https://muzhistory.eu.pythonanywhere.com)**